vineetakhurana/CSCDevOps-Deployment/README.md

 The infrastructure.js has set PORT 5060 for green-www's main.js i.e. green instance of the app to be executed.
 Also, PORT 9090 is set for the blue instance to run.
 Target has been set to BLUE.

-Two redis instances have been created to run on 6379 and 6380 each.
+Two redis instances have been created to run on 6379(for blue) and 6380(for green) each.

 The -watch and --watchDierctory flags have been set to maonitor any changes made.